umondelo/urico-pokedex/README.md

 # Urico's Pokedex (AngularJA Developer Assignment)

-This application is intended for Technical Assesment only based on this requirements [https://github.com/shlinka/Pokedex-assignment](https://github.com/shlinka/Pokedex-assignment)
+This application is intended for Technical Assesment only, based on this requirements [https://github.com/shlinka/Pokedex-assignment](https://github.com/shlinka/Pokedex-assignment)

 I use Angular-seed to quickly bootstrap my angular assessment and dev environment for this project.

+### Application Description
+This app shows a list of pokemons (fetch from different json files) which can be filtered.
+When clicked on each pokemon, the container expand to show pokemon details.
+Also, the app support a responsive view on all browsers.

 ## Getting Started
 To get you started you can simply clone this repository and install the dependencies: